degisew/utop-web/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, Kindly you can give a ⭐ to the github.
+If you like this project, Kindly give a ⭐ to the repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>